lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: BALANCE

-        The objective of this strategy to **select samples such the distribution of classes in them is as close to a target distribution as possible**.
+        The objective of this strategy is to **select samples such that the distribution of classes in them is as close to a target distribution as possible**.

-        E.g. the samples chosen should have 50% sunny and 10% rainy weather.
+        E.g. the samples chosen should have 50% sunny and 50% rainy weather.
-        Or, the objects of the samples chosen should be 20% ambulance and 40% buses.
+        Or, the objects of the samples chosen should be 40% ambulance and 60% buses.

         Can be used with **PREDICTIONS** and **categorical METADATA**.